Molly Schwartz, Digita Media Fellow - Mother Jones

 This administration will not wait for the next mass shooting to heed that call,” the statement reads.
 “We will take action to end our epidemic of gun violence and make our schools and communities safer.”

 The call from Biden comes three years after a gunman opened fire at Marjory Stoneman Douglas High School in Parkland, Florida, in 2018, leaving 17 people dead.
-The tragedy led many of the survivors to speak out against gun violence and confront […]
+The tragedy led many of the survivors to speak out against gun violence and confront lawmakers about […]

 Stephan: Little seemingly mundane things like this tell us the culture is changing, an accommodation of trends is occurring that will produce a larger effect.